-Recovery from her miscarriage was not going to be easy for Hjördis, but it doubtless helped her to have David more available than usual.
+Recovering from her miscarriage was never going to be easy for Hjördis, but it doubtless helped to have David more available than usual.
 According to David’s friend Doreen Hawkins: “He always loved Hjördis and treated her wonderfully.”

 “When I first married David, he used to be furious because I always left the top off my toothpaste tube,” Hjördis told Woman magazine.
 “He was fanatically tidy.
 He would not dream of taking his clothes off without hanging them up and he used to get irritated if they were ever moved.
 He’d be up for breakfast every morning fully dressed and eating it downstairs in the dining room like an English gentleman.
 I always had my breakfast in bed.”

 “Getting up is one of the few things on which we disagree,” Hjördis said in 1954.
 “David doesn’t mind it, no matter how early: I hate it, however late.”